jadler29/MadnessNetwork/README.md

 What is your guess now?

-100 is still the most likely single outcome, furthermore, guessing 100 minimizes your expected deviation from the answer.
-Yet, it is easy to see why guessing 100 gives you a very low probability of winning!
-If you guess 100, the range for the answer where you win is extremely narrow, because of the high number of nearby competitors.
-If you find a hole in the competition's portfolio, say at 113, you increase winning range signficantly.
+100 is still the most likely single outcome, furthermore, guessing 100 minimizes our expected deviation from the answer.
+Yet, it is easy to see why guessing 100 gives us a very low probability of winning!
+If we guess 100, the range for the answer where we win is extremely narrow, because of the high number of nearby competitors.
+On the other hand, guessing 113 gives us a much better chance at the $200.
+Though the outcomes for which we win are individually less likely, the weighted sum of winning outcome probabilities (area under the curve) is significantly greater

-Guess 100           |  Guess 112
+Guess 100           |  Guess 113
 :-------------------------:|:-------------------------:
 ![](https://raw.githubusercontent.com/jadler29/MadnessNetwork/master/old/100_guess.png) |  ![](https://raw.githubusercontent.com/jadler29/MadnessNetwork/master/old/112_guess.png)

-Even though

-Here, we have maximized the weighted proportion of the outcome space that we "own," or where our guess is the single best of the pack.
+By guessing 113, we have maximized the weighted proportion of the outcome space that we "own," or where our guess is the single best of the pack.

 Back to March Madness, our goal is the same, find a bracket that "owns" the greatest proportion of the weighted tournament outcomes with respect to our pool of competitors.
-While we don't know exactly what other's brackets are, we can guess; enter ESPN'S Who Picked whom.
+Unfortunately, brackets are far more complex than a single random variable, moreover we don't know exactly what other's brackets are.
+Therefore, we will need a more carful approach.

-Every year, ESPN posts statistics on how how all entered brackets are created.
+To start, we can learn about how other's make their brackets with ESPN's Who Picked Whom.
+Every year, ESPN keeps updated statistics on picks for all created brackets.

 ![alt text](https://raw.githubusercontent.com/jadler29/MadnessNetwork/master/old/wpw.png)